mycyberrepo/checkips/README.md

 # Read Also
 This script is NOT endorsed, sponsored by, or in any way affiliated with abuseipdb.com or any of its owners.

-Read the Terms of Service in the script before using or distributing.
+Read the Terms of Use in the script before using or distributing.